Static libraries (C++/CX)

 Creating static libraries

-To create a static library for use in a UWP app
+To create a UWP static library in Visual Studio 2019

 On the menu bar, choose File > New > Project.
 Under Visual C++ > Windows Universal choose Static Library (Universal Windows).

 In Solution Explorer, open the shortcut menu for the project and then choose Properties.
 In the Properties dialog box, on the Configuration Properties > C/C++ page, set Consume Windows Runtime Extension to Yes (/ZW).

 When you compile a new static library, if you make a call to a Win32 API that's excluded for UWP apps, the compiler will raise error C3861, “Identifier not found.”
 To look for an alternative method that's supported for the Windows Runtime, see Alternatives to Windows APIs in UWP apps.

 If you add a C++ static library project to a UWP app solution, you might have to update the library project’s property settings so that the UWP support property is set to Yes.
 Without this setting, the code builds and links, but an error occurs when you attempt to verify the app for the Microsoft Store.
 The static lib should be compiled with the same compiler settings as the project that consumes it.

 If you consume a static library that creates public